camahoe/WimWitchFK-24H2/README.md

 - Download and apply 24H2 updates via OSDSUS/OSDUpdate
 - 24H2-specific app removal

-Note: New Outlook and Dev Home are not removable via this method.
+Note: New Outlook is not removable via this method.

 To remove New Outlook, log into your image and run